 The Iowa Interstate Railroad (reporting marks, IAIS), headquartered in Cedar Rapids, Iowa, is a Regional railroad based in the Midwest and operates over 500 miles of trackage.
 Operating in historic granger country (where other famous railroads once traversed such as the Chicago & North Western Railway and Milwaukee Road), its current system operates between Chicago and Omaha, Nebraska strategically located with connections with all seven North American Class I carriers.
-Interestingly, while the Iowa Interstate inherited an important main line from a classic fallen flag line it struggled for several years to just break even let alone turn a profit.
+Interestingly, while the Iowa Interstate inherited an important main line from a classic fallen flag line (the fabled Rock Island) it struggled for several years to break even, let alone turn a profit.
 Thanks to a resurgent industry and new business opportunities, today the railroad is seeing record carloads and profits, so much so that it has been able to purchase new locomotives!

 The history of the Iowa Interstate Railroad is a fascinating one.
 In the early spring of 1980 the Chicago, Rock Island & Pacific, the venerable "Rock Island", was in liquidation as its creditors deemed the company unfit to continue operating a railroad and began selling off its assets.
 As former routes went up for sale numerous railroads and agency quickly scooped up the most important lines (interestingly, much of the original Rock Island is still in use today).
 What would become the Iowa Interstate began life as the Iowa Railroad on June 1, 1982 when this little shortline purchased 375 miles of the Rock's former Chicago-Council Bluffs main line between the latter city and Bureau, Illinois.
 Unfortunately, at the time the line saw little traffic with few online businesses, and while it lay in rich farmlands the ethanol boom of the 2000s was decades away.